rohannanaware/Beating-Nifty/README.md

 2.

-# Identifying mutuual funds to invest in
+# Identifying mutual funds to invest in

 - Metrics to be considered :
     - Returns vs. Category average vs. Nifty(compare for last 5 years)